 The traditional method to send mail would be to use computer or laptop with internet access, but now as technology has advanced, there are more ways to connect with people by sending mail.
-The iPhone has a Mail application meaning their users can send and receive mails to their phone; other
+The iPhone has a Mail application meaning their users can send and receive mails to their phone; other smart 3G phones are providing email as well such as HTC and Blackberry.

-which means a lot of our email inbox is filled quickly with messages so we may lose track of real messages sent for us that we need to reply to, causing complications and confusion.
+However, with emails come junk mail, an increasingly problematic aspect of email today.
+A single message is often sent to many recipients as a way of for some companies to gain some business and is often sent a few times to you or repetitively if they continue to use your email address, which means a lot of our email inbox is filled quickly with messages so we may lose track of real messages sent for us that we need to reply to, causing complications and confusion.
 It is predicted nearly 85% of our mail is spam and by opening some spam mail, your computer can often be infected with virus' which shut down your computer and infect your files.
 Another negative side to using email is that you must have an internet connection to do so, which some people do not possess.

 I think the development of emailing has been a revolutionary things, changing the lives of many by allowing contact to family and friends, whilst also offering a huge help for businesses.
 I know my father and mother both rely on email hugely in their home life by contacting my Granddad who lives in America and also with their work, with my mother sending important mails about patients and meetings at her doctor's surgery whilst my father is constantly receiving updates about the mortgages and houses sold at the company he works at.
 For me, email hasn't yet become a huge part of my life that I rely on, but using an email address has helped in the use of many social networking sites.
 I don't feel there is any way to improve email apart from dealing with the spam and junk-mail issue as it is harmful to the machine you're working on and is irritating to receive.